lihbr/akte/docs/content/guide.md

 ```

 :::callout{icon=💡 title="Getting a better experience"}
-You can get HTML highlighting, autocompletion, intellisense and more for template literals by leveraging extensions like [`es6-string-html`](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) (that's why you've been seeing those `/* html */` comments)
+You can get HTML highlighting, autocompletion, IntelliSense, and more for template literals by leveraging extensions like [`es6-string-html`](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) (that's why you've been seeing those `/* html */` comments)
 :::

 #### Wrapping output

 Because rendering is all JavaScript based, you can create your own functions to make templating easier.
-For example you can wrap your output within a layout like so.
+For example, you can wrap your output within a layout like so.

 ```typescript
 const wrapInLayout = (slot: string): string => {